Mxolisi2285/JavaAviatorConsoleApp/README.md

 If you cash out before the plane crashes, you win your bet × multiplier.

 If you wait too long and the plane crashes, you lose your bet.

+🎮 Game Flow Example

+🎮 Welcome to Aviator Game!
+Enter your balance: R500

+Your current balance: R500
+Enter your bet amount: R50

+🛫 Plane is taking off...
+Press [Enter] to cash out before it crashes!
+Multiplier: x1.20
+Multiplier: x1.45
+Multiplier: x1.81
+[Player presses Enter]
+✅ You cashed out at x1.81 and won R90.50!

+Do you want to play again? (yes/no):

+⚠️ Disclaimer
+This game is for educational and entertainment purposes only.
+It simulates betting but does not involve real money.

+📁 Project Structure